Hairy-legged vampire bat: Biology and behavior

 Females who have lost their pups will continue to lactate, and females have been observed nursing the young of unrelated females.

 Pups will fledge at approximately 57 days old, though they will continue to nurse and seek regurgitated blood from their mothers long after that, up until approximately 223 days of age.

 It is nocturnal, and roosts in sheltered areas during the day.

 Caves and mines are preferred roosts, though hollow trees may also be used.

 It is generally solitary, but may be found roosting in small groups of twelve or fewer individuals.

 Groups of up to 50 individuals have been reported, though.

 It will share its roosts with the common vampire bat, as well as other leaf-nosed bats.

 It was originally described to have a diploid karyotype of 28 chromosomes, but it actually has 32.

 It is sanguivorous, feeding on the blood of vertebrates.

-It was formerly believed to feed exclusively on birds.
+It was formerly believed to feed exclusively on birds, including domestic chickens.

 However, it has since been documented that it will feed on the blood of mammals, including humans and cattle.
 Previously thought to have not been a vector species for rabies due to exclusively feeding on bird blood, it is now a possibility that it can transmit rabies while feeding on cattle, like the common vampire bat.

 It also shares its food with other individuals via regurgitation, mouth to mouth.